Teyras/MT/text/chapters/330_containers_implementation.md

 1. fetching the contents of an image from a Docker registry,
 2. unpacking an image into a directory by copying its layers, and
-3. mounting the image layers using the `overlay2` filesystem driver.
+3. mounting the image layers using the `overlay2` file system driver.

 The reason why we decided to also implement the image fetching is that it allows our solution to work on systems without a Docker installation.
 This is an